 A year and a half later, I went back to the corporate world.
 Over the years, I’ve been employed in different industries which provided me good materials for writing and a few business insights.

 In 2012, I decided to start working from home and write web content.
-For the past six years, I have been working with start-up companies, small to medium businesses, and individual brands across different industries creating websites, blogs, press releases, or social media posts for them.
+For the past seven years, I have been working with start-up companies, small to medium businesses, and individual brands across different industries creating websites, blogs, press releases, or social media posts for them.

 I got my own website in 2016 and started writing about my own opinion on books, films, foods, places, games, and events.
 My free-spirited nature and Jill-of-all trades attitude has prepared me for the kind of writing I’m expected of.
 This website and the blogs I have reflect that contant change.